mike99mac/minimy-mike99mac/gcode/README.md

 | Side fronts and backs     | 4   | 11.875" |
 | Front and back L moldings | 4   | > 20" (each will be cut to size after assembly) |

 One other piece is used to elevate the Raspberry Pi.
 It is 2.75" wide x 3.625" long.
 The thickness must be slightly taller than the power supply for proper access to the Raspberry Pi's power and display ports.
+Usually 1-1/4" thick is enough, but not always.

 Following is a diagram of the side moldings (*Double dado*) and the L-shaped moldings